 Beyond bodily damage, an injured worker and his or her dependents will be faced with sudden and serious financial trouble.
 Not only will he or she be unable to work and receive continued payment but will also be subjected to steep medical bills for procedures.

 Through workers' compensation in NY, a worker will be able to receive continued financial support while he or she cannot work.
 Additionally, this will pay for needed medical procedures, both in the past and those that will be needed in the future.

 Proving that injuries deserve workers' compensation can be a complex process, which may end in a denial for legitimate claims due to mistakes.
-Through the help of a New York accident attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, you can have the best chance to prove your needs and begin the road to recovery.
+Through the help of a New York falling object injury attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, you can have the best chance to prove your needs and begin the road to recovery.
 Call us today at (212) 986-7353 and learn more about how we can aid you in coping with your injuries.

 NY Falling Object Injury Verdicts & Settlements